French president's ready-to-drink wine cellar up for auction

 Called the "divine juice of September" by Voltaire, wine has been produced in France from pre-Roman times, and today it is an integral part of the national heritage.

-The Elysee wine cellar is a closely guarded national treasure protected by an armoured door.
+The Elysee wine cellar is a closely guarded national treasure protected by an armored door.
 It contains a collection of 12,000 bottles overseen by head sommelier Virginie Routis.

 "I choose the wines in terms of the menu, but also in terms of protocol," Routis told Le Monde daily in December.
 "For a head of state, there would be several big labels on the table."